The Sin of Sodom & Gomorrah Summarized: A Warning to the United States of America (and a Reason for Hope)

 Imagine the 40 years of warning and the weight of that impending doom on those who actually took it seriously.
 As with most things we fear, the fear is worse than the reality.

 During this time of judgment in exile in Babylon, God says to them, basically, “Don’t despair!
 Go about your lives.
 Embrace the circumstances into which I have brought you.
 Live life.
 Make plans.
-Bless those around you, seek to better the those around you, and I will bless you.”
+Bless those around you, seek to better the community in which you find yourself, and I will bless you.”

 Continue reading “The Plans God Has for Us – Part III”